Recollections of Lygon Street

 Picture: Rennie Ellis/State Library

 Papa Gino's was the only place to go for window made pizza, University Café was a cool drop in place and Twins on the corner was the antidote to a big night out, serving big fat greasy souvlakis.
 Shakahari opened as one of Melbourne’s first vegetarian restaurants, bringing to the street a taste of the hippie movement.
-Café Paradiso served the best lasagne in Melbourne in its back courtyard and at Café Sport, across Grattan Street, students and old Italian men gathered together over coffee and cigarettes to shout at the TV when the soccer was televised.
+Café Paradiso served the best lasagne in Melbourne in its back courtyard and at Café Sport, across Grattan Street, students and Italian nonni gathered together over coffee and cigarettes to watch the soccer on TV and shout obscenities at the referee.
 Genevieve’s, round the corner next to the Carlton Movie House, captured the movie crowd, late nighters and arts students.
 And every Sunday night The Whitehouse on the corner in Faraday St became packed with Uni students all wanting to drink wine, mingle and be noticed.

 Lygon Street was a rite of passage.
 You fell in love there, you tasted Italy there, you went there for artistic stimulation, discussion and collaboration, you played, you watched, you danced, you went there before a big night, after a big night and for a big night.
 It was a street that offered a lot of things to a lot of people yet somehow managed to give an intimate experience to each individual.
 It will always remain my first big love affair in Melbourne.